 If an employee's mood or attitude generally changes for the worst, this is a telltale sign.
 This can either be a product of their work situation or caused by personal matters.

 Regardless, an unhappy employee is generally going to be disengaged.
 By regularly chatting to and observing your employees you may be able to see subtle changes in their behaviour.
-Even the most subtle of negative changes can point towards disengagement.
+Even the most subtle of negative changes can point toward disengagement.

 Changes to Routine